-I know nothing of “genre.”
-Style isn’t a frame, but rather a framework.
-A physical process of creative focus, realized as composition – where what’s framed out often arises as more critical than what’s framed in.
+“Genre” is a for marketing.
+I believe in style.
+In composition, what’s framed out often arises as more critical than what’s framed.
 Music, writing, photography – even grilling an asparagus: all adventures in composition.

 I wrote terrible songs for a long time (and, worse, shared them with folks who never grant second first-impressions), but I kept writing through the night.
-And then right around 2002, at the tender age of thirty-one, all of a sudden I had written a few tracks that signaled I’d been learning, and listening, and evolving all along in a decent direction.
+Right around 2002, I wrote a few tracks that signaled I’d been learning, and listening, and evolving all along.
 My first official release, Windfall, came two years later in 2004.

-Twelve records later, you’ll find my releases scattered across all the usual suspect platforms (Spotify, iTunes, Bandcamp, Soundcloud…).
+A dozen records later, you’ll find my releases scattered across all the usual suspect platforms (Spotify, iTunes, Bandcamp, Soundcloud…).
 Hover over “Links” in the menu above to spoke out into WestyNet.
-My latest record, cipher /e dreams is parked at Bandcamp and the FMA for now, but by mid 2018, it’ll be everywhere else, too.
+My latest record is cipher /e dreams.

 Also want to shout-out to the Disquiet Junto, into which intermittent deep dives over the last five years rejuvenated my love for sound, technology, songwriting, collaboration and, most important, listening.
 A little more about my experience with the Junto is here.